janicicpredrag/Larus/README.md

    -noexcludedmiddle    do not use excluded middle axiom (R | ~R)

    -h<time>             use a FOL prover for filtering out needed axioms (<time> is optional, default: 18)

-   -a<invoke>           the way the external prover is invoked as a hammer to filter out the needed
+   -r<invoke>           the way the external FOL prover is invoked as a hammer to filter out the needed
-                        axioms; only relevant if -h is used; (default:
+                        axioms; '#' is to be used in place of an input file name
+                        example: -r"vampire --mode casc --proof tptp --output_axiom_names on # "
+                        example: -r"tptp_to_ladr < # | prover9 2> /dev/null "
-                        'vampire --mode casc --proof tptp --output_axiom_names on'
+                        default:   "vampire --mode casc --proof tptp --output_axiom_names on # "

+   -a<invoke>           the way the external prover is invoked as a hammer for abduction

    -v<prover>           for generating and verifying the proof by an interactive theorem prover (coq, mizar);
                         example: -vcoq; default: none